 The bill amends the Code of West Virginia by introducing the Uniform Special Deposits Act, which establishes a framework for special deposits held by banks.
 It includes definitions of key terms such as "account agreement," "bank," "beneficiary," and "special deposit," and outlines the requirements for creating a special deposit, including the necessity for a permissible purpose and the involvement of at least two beneficiaries.
-The act also specifies the obligations of banks regarding payments to beneficiaries, the conditions under which creditor processes can be enforced against special deposits, and the limitations on recoupment or setoff against these deposits.
+The act also specifies the obligations of banks regarding payments to beneficiaries, the conditions under which creditor processes can be enforced against special deposits, and the limitations on recoupment or setoff against such deposits.

 Enrolled Version: 31A-9-1, 31A-9-2, 31A-9-3, 31A-9-4, 31A-9-5, 31A-9-6, 31A-9-7, 31A-9-8, 31A-9-9, 31A-9-10, 31A-9-11, 31A-9-12, 31A-9-13, 31A-9-14, 31A-9-15, 31A-9-16